zecure/shadowd.zecure.org/content/overview/introduction.md

 ### Discreet protection

-Unlike many other web application firewalls Shadow Daemon does not completely block malicious requests if possible.
+Unlike many other web application firewalls, Shadow Daemon does not completely block malicious requests if possible.
-Instead it only filters out the dangerous parts of a request and lets it proceed afterwards.
+Instead, it only filters out the dangerous parts of a request and lets it proceed afterward.
-This makes attacks impossible, but does not unnecessary frustrate visitors in the case of false-positives.
+This makes attacks impossible but does not unnecessary frustrate visitors in the case of false-positives.

 ### Secure architecture